crossplane/crossplane/design/design-doc-external-secret-stores.md

 external stores whereas those tools targets the opposite, that is _fetching from_ external stores.

+Since we are mapping namespaced secret resources to a cluster scoped StoreConfig, we need to handle same secret names coming from different namespaces with some store specific scoping.
+This would be `namespace` for Kubernetes, a parent directory for Vault or simply prefixing the name of the secret if the secret store does not have a concept for scoping.
+We will have a `spec.defaultScope` field in `StoreConfig` to be used for cluster scoped resources.

 **Examples:**

 Publish to Vault under parent path `secret/my-cloud/dev/` using Kubernetes auth: